-The Citibank Cash Back Card is one of the most eye-catching cashback cards in Singapore, promising a very huat 8% cash rebates on everyday spending categories.
+The Citibank Cash Back Card is one of the most eye-catching cashback cards in Singapore, promising up to 8% cash rebate (huat ah!) on everyday spending categories.

 Citibank Cash Back Card terms & conditions